Category - Boilers

 Boiler flue maintenance

-Only engineers with flue gas analysers (a machine that is designed to check flues) can check the operation of the flue is correct and sign off on the flue integrity; as the homeowner, you cannot do this yourself.
-Maintain the outside space around your flue to ensure it is kept clean, and there is nothing physically blocking the flue, like shrubs or trees but do not do any maintenance work on the flue yourself.
+Only Gas Safe registered engineers with flue gas analysers (machines that are designed to check flues) can check the operation of the flue is correct and sign off on the flue integrity; as the homeowner, you cannot do this yourself.

 Tags